-Operating a Nest thermostat is one of the best ways to perfect the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make changes.
+Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
 But as you can expect, it won’t work correctly or at all if you see an error code appear.
-The precise error code offers useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.
+The exact error code supplies useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.

-Here are seven of the most likely error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you can solve it and the estimated cost to do so.
-Don’t forget that while the investment will ultimately depend on the exact Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components required to complete repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might fix it and the projected cost to do so.
+Remember that while the costs will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific hardware required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should inspect electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and gradually check each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
-When they locate the malfunctioning connector, it can be swapped for a new one.
+They’ll disconnect the power and progressively inspect each wire, ensuring they are fully placed into the connector with the proper amount of exposed copper.
+After they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can check a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can search a couple of other places before calling a professional technician.

-Since this error can deplete your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power by using a USB cable.
-If it presents error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+Because this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+If it reveals error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
 If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician should carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is transported through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and resolving electrical issues.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
+You can then get in touch with a professional technician with the proper experience identifying and solving electrical malfunctions.

 e73 – Critical

-This might be as simple as the breaker being turned off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s best to speak with a local professional.
+This may be as easy as the breaker being turned off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.